 A three-day weekend trip to Milan/Lake Como, Italy is both as romantic and dreamy as it sounds.
 Although Rome has the nickname the city of love, Milan/Lake Como is one of the top honeymoon destinations, and as cheesy as it sounds, I can feel the love resonating throughout the cities.
 Here is what I did on my weekend excursion to Milan and Lake Como, Italy.

-Life is Gucci in the fashion capital of the world, except most high fashion is ugly and a t-shirt cost more than I pay for a month of rent.
-Visiting Milan has to be on everyone’s must-see list and even the train station is magical.
+Life is Gucci in the fashion capital of the world, except the highest fashion is ugly, and a t-shirt costs more than I pay for a month of rent.
+Visiting Milan has to be on everyone’s must-see list; even the train station is magical.

 Galleria Vittorio Emanuele II

 Teatro alla Scala (Opera House)

-The opera house is Milan is a must-see.
+The opera house in Milan is a must-see.
 I happened to be there while the orchestra was rehearsing.
 Hearing them practice is moving and dramatic.
-I got the chance to stand at the top of the booth and hear them play a song they were performing later that evening.
-I wasn’t in town long enough to hear a performance, but while in Milan I highly recommend checking the opera house’s schedule.
+I got to stand at the top of the booth and hear them play a song they were performing later that evening.
+I wasn’t in town long enough to hear a performance, but while in Milan, I highly recommend checking the opera house’s schedule.

 Leonardo da Vinci National Museum (The Last Supper)

-Leanardo Da Vinci is one of the most famous painters of all time.
-Don’t miss the chance to see some of his work on display such as ‘The Last Supper” at the Museo Nazionale della Scienza e della Tecnologia Leonardo da Vinci.
+Leonardo Da Vinci is one of the most famous painters of all time.
+Don’t miss the chance to see some of his work on the display, such as ‘The Last Supper” at the Museo Nazionale della Scienza e della Tecnologia Leonardo da Vinci.

 Duomo di Milano

 The Roman Catholic Cathedral in Milan is one of the most photographed places in Italy.
 Once you see it, you will know why.
-It is the second-largest cathedral in the world and the church did not scrimp on expensive in the building process.
+It is the second-largest cathedral in the world, and the church did not scrimp on the expensive of building process.
 It took a total of six centuries to build.
-This cathedral’s dramatic Gothic style architecture is constructed with marble from the quarries, and after the decades of construction, it continues to dazzle visitors year after.
-Additionally, while access to the Duomo is free, is you want to head to the room it will cost a small fee.
+This cathedral’s dramatic Gothic style architecture is constructed with marble from the quarries, and after decades of construction, it continues to dazzle visitors year after.
+Additionally, while access to the Duomo is free, if you want to head to the room, it will cost a small fee.